iokarkan/blogfolio/_posts/2023-04-07-stable-diffusion-control.md

 Stable Diffusion allows for another text prompt, called **Negative prompt**, which are words that you don't want to be able to describe the output image with.
-You'd want to specify here some known features that outputs that lack such prompts are likely to contain:
+You'd want to specify here some known features, that are likely to be contained in outputs missing the negative prompt:

 > low quality, jpeg artefacts, blurry, low resolution, worst quality, watermark, lowres, hands, bad-hands-5, poorly drawn hands, poorly drawn face, bad proportions, deformed